Face Shape Calculator: Find Hats That Actually Suit You

 Flat caps and fedoras with a medium brim do this perfectly.
 Just avoid hats with narrow crowns, or your cheekbones will look way too wide.

-Do Men, Women, and Girls Need a Different Face Shape Tool?
+Do Men and Women Need a Different Face Shape Tool?

 We get this question all the time: “Do I need a different calculator if I’m a male or a female?”